Steedalion/Blog/docs/Teaching/Teaching and supervision.md

 ![](Cocreation.svg)

-*A model of maturity for individuals within an organisation[^Covey] applied to teaching starts with instructing the students (dependence),  having them perform independently [^zpd], and finally having them co-create.*
+*A model of maturity for individuals within an organisation[^Covey] applied to teaching starts with instructing the students (dependence),  having them perform independently (zone of proximal development) [^zpd], and finally having them co-create.*

 [^Covey]: Covey, Stephen (1989). *The 7 Habits of Highly Effective People*.